nevinBoyd/course-8-module-5-flask-full-crud-api-lab/README.md

 ✅ Return proper HTTP status codes and structured responses

 This is a critical step in your backend developer journey.
 Next up: persistent databases!

+---

+## Developer Notes

+- Built a full CRUD RESTful API for managing Event objects.
+- Used an in-memory list to simulate a database.
+- Implemented:
+  - `POST /events` to create a new event (returns 201 Created)
+  - `PATCH /events/<id>` to update an existing event (returns 200 or 404)
+  - `DELETE /events/<id>` to remove an event (returns 204 or 404)
+- Used `request.get_json()` to work with incoming JSON data.
+- Returned responses using `jsonify()` and proper HTTP status codes.